 Don’t cross your legs or feet.

-Jobs that require standing for long periods can be hard on the pregnant body causing back and leg pain, especially late in pregnancy.
+Jobs that require standing for long periods can be hard on the pregnant body causing back and leg pain.
+This is especially true late in pregnancy.
 Standing for long periods can also reduce blood flow to the fetus and may slow baby’s growth.
 If you have to stand, try these tips:

-Prop one foot on a short stool or box to help relieve back pain.
+Prop 1 foot on a short stool or box to help relieve back pain.

 Ask if you can sit on a tall stool rather than stand.

-Take frequent breaks.
+Take breaks often.
 Sit down with your feet up if possible.